 Mr. Adrangi first made a name for himself shorting and exposing fraudulent Chinese companies, including China Marine Food Group, China-Biotics, Lihua International and many others in 2010 and 2011.
 Several of Mr. Adrangi’s targets, such as China Education Alliance and ChinaCast Education Corp, became subject to enforcement actions from the Securities and Exchange Commission.

 In addition to publishing research, Mr. Adrangi has taken an activist role in several investments.
-In 2013 he engaged with Lindsay Corporation management to optimize the company’s cash deployment and capital allocation policies.
-The following year, Mr. Adrangi led a proxy contest to replace the directors of Morgans Hotel Group with two directors from his slate elected in 2014.
+In 2013, he engaged with Lindsay Corporation management to optimize the company’s cash deployment and capital allocation policies.
+The following year, Mr. Adrangi led a proxy contest to replace the directors of Morgans Hotel Group with two directors from his slate.

 Sahm Adrangi has been a speaker at numerous conferences, including the Sohn Conference, the Value Investing Conference, the Distressed Debt Investing Conference, the Activist Investor Conference, and Traders 4 a Cause.
 He has appeared in interviews on CNBC and Bloomberg and has been featured in major publications, including the Wall Street Journal, the New York Times, the Washington Post, BusinessWeek and many other publications.